nmenant/iControl_LX_Lab/docs/class4/module3/lab1.rst

 iControl LX extensions are provided as RPM (RedHat Package Manager) files.
 Lets review the JavaScript contents of the Hello-World RPM.

+Here we just want to review how an extension looks like, you don't have to create anything on any platform yet

 Task 1 - Overview of the Hello-World extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^